-The castle was built over 400 years ago on the River Lee to help guard the area against invaders, and it’s now been converted into an astronomy center and active observatory.
+The castle was built over 400 years ago on the river called Lee to help guard the area against invaders, and it’s now been converted into an astronomy center and active observatory.
 It’s a magical place to go and gaze at the night skies.

 Check this super post for a 7 days itinerary in Ireland.
 There are lots of things to do in Cork Ireland and all over the island of Ireland (it rhymes… doesn’t it?).

 Cork is a great base for you.
 Stay in Cork and explore popular nearby landmarks and locations of Ireland.
 Here is a range of ideas: